Trapped Under Ice: 2015-present: Reunion and Heatwave

 After a two year hiatus, it was announced the band would reunite to headline Back to School Jam 2015 in Howell, NJ on September 12, 2015 alongside Code Orange, Incendiary, 100 Demons, Suburban Scum, Weekend Nachos, Naysayer, Rude Awakening, Lifeless, Freedom, Give, Blind Justice, Eternal Sleep, and Manipulate.

 On May 24, 2017, the band announced their third album with the release of the albums lead single "Do It" featuring vocals from Pissed Jeans vocalist Matt Korvette.
-On June 10, 2017, the band headlined day two of Sound and Fury Festival at The Regent Theater.
-On July 21, 2017, the band released their third album Heatwave via Pop Wig, the label that Tripp and Yates own with fellow Turnstile bandmate, Daniel Fang.
-In August/September 2017, the band embarked on Northeast US tour with support from Fury and Freedom.
-In February 2018, the band embarked on weekend co-headlining tour with No Warning with support from Wisdom in Chains.
-In April/May 2020, the band embarked on an Australian headlining tour with support from Born Free.
+On June 10, 2017, the band headlined day two of Sound and Fury Festival at The Regent Theater in Los Angeles.
+On July 21, 2017, the band released their third album, Heatwave, via Pop Wig, the label that Tripp and Yates own with fellow Turnstile bandmate Daniel Fang.
+In August/September 2017, the band embarked on a Northeast US tour with support from Fury and Freedom.
+In February 2018, the band embarked on a weekend co-headlining tour with No Warning, with support from Wisdom in Chains.
+In April/May 2020, the band was set to do an Australian headlining tour with support from Born Free, which was cancelled due to the growing Coronavirus.

 After two years of inactivity, it was announced the band would return to headline Disturbin' the Peace festival in Baltimore on January 28, 2023 with support from End It, No Warning, Scowl, Never Ending Game, Zulu, Buggin,' Mutually Assured Destruction, Jivebomb, and Hold My Own.
 This was followed by the announcement of a headline show in Brooklyn the day after with support from Bulldoze, Pain of Truth, Crown of Thornz, Division of Mind, Illusion, Volcano, and Carried by Six.
 Both of these shows sold out within an hour of being announced.
 It was later announced the band would appear at the 2023 edition of Outbreak Fest and would co-headline Tied Down in Detroit with Gorilla Biscuits.

+Musical style and legacy

+Trapped Under Ice's music has been categorized by critics as hardcore punk, tough guy hardcore and beatdown hardcore.
+The band have cited influences including Biohazard (particularly their 1994 album State of the World Address), Crown of Thornz, Integrity, Merauder, Fury of Five, Gauze, Hatebreed, Madball, Odd Man Out, Gag and Bulldoze.
+Vocalist Justice Tripp has cited his main influences as James Ismean of Fury of Five and Iggy Pop of the Stooges.

+The band were one of the most prominent bands in hardcore in the early 2010s.
+According to New Noise magazine, the band's second album Big Kiss Goodnight (2011) changing the sonic landscape of hardcore at the time, with Stereogum writer Tom Breiham stating in a 2023 article that "it's been years since we've gotten a new Trapped Under Ice song, but that band's influence looms large over the entire hardcore landscape today."
+They have been cited as an influence by musicians including Speed and Ghostemane.